-Like myrrh (another one of the gifts presented to baby Jesus!), frankincense is a resin (dried tree sap), and has been considered precious and valuable for many years – even “sacred” by some.
-It is used for many reasons, such as:
+Like myrrh (another one of the gifts presented to baby Jesus), frankincense is a resin (dried tree sap), and has been considered precious and valuable for many years – even sacred by some.
+It is used for many reasons, but here are a few:

 1. Helping build and maintain a healthy immune system.

 2. Promoting cellular health.

 3. Reducing the appearance of blemishes and rejuvenates skin.

 4. Supporting healthy immune system function.

 5. Promoting feelings of peace, relaxation, satisfaction, and overall wellness.

 In 3000 BC, frankincense had more value than gold and was sometimes referred to as “liquid gold.”
 Now, in modern times, frankincense is in the spot light again due to it’s wellness and relaxation properties.